 6. Huntsville, AL

 - Driving distance: 102 mi / 164 km

 - Driving time: 2 h

-Huntsville in northern Alabama is called Rocket City for its rich space history.
-From Huntsville the first US satellite was sent into orbit in 1958.
-It’s a contemporary city that has grown to become the most populous city in Alabama.
+Huntsville, in northern Alabama, is called Rocket City for its rich space history.
+From Huntsville, the first US satellite was sent into orbit in 1958 — this is holy soil for space lovers.